-- A 3-day notice to vacate can still be used at any time for a violation of the rental agreement or non-payment of rent. - A 30-day notice to vacate may be used if the resident has lived in the unit for less than one year. - A 60-day notice must be used for residents who have resided in a unit for a year or longer, per state law.
+- A 3-day notice to vacate can still be used at any time for a violation of the rental agreement or non-payment of rent. - A 30-day notice to vacate may be used if the resident has lived in the unit for less than one year. - A 60-day notice must be used if all residents have resided in the rental unit for one year or longer, per state law.
 When giving a resident a 60-day notice to vacate, landlords must include an offer to arbitrate to residents as well.
 An arbiter may extend the notice to vacate anywhere from 1 to 60 days at the arbiter's discretion.
-Use CAA Form 52.0-SJ. - A 90-day notice to vacate (use CAA Form 53.0-SJ), is the last option available to landlords.
+Use CAA Form 52.0-SJ. - A 90-day notice to vacate (use CAA Form 53.0-SJ), is another option.
 Choosing this option absolves the landlord from the responsibility to offer to arbitrate the final move out date.
-This notice may become a 120-day notice to vacate (CAA Form 54.0-SJ) upon a finding from the City of San José that there is a vacancy rate of 3% or less. - All the options for notices to vacate are described in a convenient flow chart on the back page of this brochure.
+This notice may become a 120-day notice to vacate (CAA Form 54.0-SJ) upon a finding from the City of San José that there is a vacancy rate of 3% or less. - •All the options for notices to vacate are described in a convenient flow chart on the back page of this brochure.